Lebanon's speaker calls first parliament session in months

 Berri’s statement did not say which laws would be on the agenda.
 The governor of Lebanon’s central bank, widely seen as one of the only functioning institutions of state, told Reuters on Tuesday it was essential parliament convene to pass laws for development loans, debt issuance, and banks.

-World Bank loans approved for Lebanon will be cancelled unless approved by parliament before the end of the year, risking more pain for an economy already hit by the deadlock.
+World Bank loans approved for Lebanon will be canceled unless approved by parliament before the end of the year, risking more pain for an economy already hit by the deadlock.

 Interior Minister Nohad Machnouk, a political opponent of Berri and his allies including the Shi‘ite party Hezbollah, echoed the urgent need for a legislative session in comments to al-Akhbar newspaper, saying a set of financial laws needed to be approved.